dasmoth/dalliance/README.md

 Reporting bugs
 --------------

 Dalliance is under active development and we welcome your suggestions.
-Right now, probably the best place for bug reports or feature requests is the issue tracker on http://github.com/dasmoth/dalliance
+Right now, probably the best place for bug reports or feature requests is the [Github issue tracker](http://github.com/dasmoth/dalliance).